venables/koa-plus/README.md

 const Koa = require('koa-plus')

 const app = new Koa({
+  body: {
+    jsonLimit: '10kb' // Sets the json request body limit to 10k },
+  compress: {
+    threshold: 2048 // Sets the threshold to Gzip responses at 2k (2048 bytes)
+  },
+  cors: {
+    origin: '*' // Set the `Access-Control-Allow-Origin` header to be `*` },
   helmet: {
     noCache: true,  // Sets the `Cache-Control` headers to prevent caching
     frameguard: {
       action: 'deny' // Set the `X-Frame-Options' header to be `DENY` }
   },
-  cors: {
-    origin: '*' // Set the `Access-Control-Allow-Origin` header to be `*` },
-  compress: {
-    threshold: 2048 // Sets the threshold to Gzip responses at 2k (2048 bytes)
-  },
-  body: {
-    jsonLimit: '10kb' // Sets the json request body limit to 10k },
   json: {
     pretty: false // Disables pretty-printing
+  },
+  logger: {
+    format: 'dev' // Use the `dev` format of logging
   }
 })
 ```